TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Methodology

 \subsection{TsLLM Architecture}

-Having established how we encode time series into dense representations, we now describe how these representations are integrated with a pretrained language model to create a unified multimodal system.
-Our architectural design faces a fundamental challenge: how to combine time series understanding with the rich language capabilities of modern LLMs without degrading either modality's performance.
+Having established how we encode time series into dense representations, we now describe how these representations are integrated with a pretrained LLM to create a unified multimodal model.
+Our architectural design faces a fundamental challenge: how to combine time series and natural language modeling without degrading either modality's performance.

-\paragraph{Foundation Model Integration} Rather than training a multimodal model from scratch, we build upon existing pretrained LLMs for both practical and technical reasons.
-First, the scarcity of high-quality time series data on the internet—our analysis shows less than 0.1\% of web text contains meaningful temporal sequences—makes joint pretraining economically infeasible.
-Second, pretrained LLMs already possess sophisticated reasoning capabilities, world knowledge, and instruction-following abilities that would be difficult to replicate.
-Our architecture therefore, focuses on augmenting these capabilities rather than replacing them.
+\textbf{LLM Integration} Rather than training a multimodal model from scratch, which is computationally infeasible, we build upon existing pretrained LLMs.
 We designed TsLLM to be model-agnostic, compatible with any decoder-only transformer architecture.
-In our experiments (Sect. \ref{sec:results}), we demonstrate strong results with Qwen2.5~\citep{wang2024qwen2}, Llama 3.2~\citep{grattafiori2024llama}, and SmolLM2~\citep{allal2024SmolLM2}, showing that our approach generalizes across different model families and scales, and that TsLLM can leverage future improvements in base LLM capabilities to enhance its performance.
+In our experiments (Sect. \ref{sec:results}), we demonstrate strong results with Qwen2.5~\citep{wang2024qwen2}, Llama 3.2~\citep{grattafiori2024llama}, and SmolLM2~\citep{allal2024SmolLM2}, showing that our approach generalizes across different model families and scales.

-\paragraph{Adapter Layers} The adapter layers serve as the critical bridge between our time series representations and the LLM's embedding space.
+\textbf{Adapter Layers} The adapter layers serve as the critical bridge between our time series representations and the LLM's embedding space.
 These components must solve a challenging alignment problem: mapping from the encoder's learned representations (optimized for reconstruction) to the LLM's token embeddings (optimized for next-token prediction).
-Our adapter architecture employs a two-layer MLP with residual connections:
+Our encoder adapter architecture utilizes cross-attention between the patch encodings and a set of learned embeddings.
+Formally, we compute $y = \text{softmax}((xq) k^{T}) v$ where $x \in \mathbb{R}^{n \times d_t}$ is the input sequence of $n$ tokens, $q \in \mathbb{R}^{d_t \times d_L}$ is a linear mapping to the embedding space of the LLM, and $k, v \in \mathbb{R}^{z \times d_L}$ are the $z$ learnable key-value embedding pairs.
+Essentially, this maps each patch embedding of the input time series to a (dynamic) convex combination of learned value embeddings.
+The key and value embeddings are initialized to a sample of $z = 1024$ embeddings from the pretrained LLM's input embedding layer.
+If frozen, this would mean the time series tokens are mapped directly into the space of the LLM's text embeddings, minimizing the domain gap, and the training just allows it to learn this mapping between domains better.
+The decoder adapter layer uses a more traditional MLP architecture.